-Throughout history, successful organizations that have based their productivity on committees recognized that a great amount of business must be done between meetings and that small groups are more effective than large ones in giving careful consideration to a challenge.
-Endless hours can be saved in Chapter meetings when committees function properly, when their reports are concise and complete, and when the full membership doesn't waste everyone's time re-doing the committee's job.
+Throughout history, successful organizations that have based their productivity on committees recognized that a great amount of business must be done between meetings and that small groups are more effective than large ones when considering a challenge.
+Endless hours can be saved in Chapter meetings when committees function properly, when their reports are concise and complete, and when the full membership doesn't waste valuable time re-doing the committee's job.